 Loans payable are recognised initially at fair value, net of transaction costs incurred.
 Loans payable are subsequently carried at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in profit or loss over the period of the loans payable using the effective interest method.
-Loans payable are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+Loans payable are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date in which case they are presented as non-current liabilities.